Dubai vs Singapore for Entrepreneurs in 2026

 4.2 Tax Friction and Entry Barriers

-In stark contrast, Singapore utilizes punitive taxation to prevent foreign capital from inflating its domestic housing market.
-Singapore penalizes foreign residential property investors with a staggering 60% Additional Buyer’s Stamp Duty (ABSD).
-This means a foreign entrepreneur purchasing a $2 million SGD apartment must pay an additional $1.2 million SGD in immediate, unrecoverable tax to the government.
-This creates a massive, almost insurmountable mathematical barrier to entry for relocating executives seeking to purchase primary residences, effectively forcing the expatriate workforce into an expensive, perpetual rental cycle.
+Singapore deliberately suppresses real estate speculation by foreign buyers through the 60% Additional Buyer's Stamp Duty (ABSD).
+A foreign entrepreneur purchasing a $2 million SGD apartment must pay an additional $1.2 million SGD in unrecoverable tax, effectively forcing the expatriate workforce into a perpetual rental cycle.

 | Real Estate Metric | Singapore | Dubai |